parthtiwar-i/Buy-it/README.md

 ## Overview

-The But-It web application is designed to provide a seamless shopping experience for users.
+The Buy-It web application is designed to provide a seamless shopping experience for users.
 It incorporates essential e-commerce functionalities, allowing users to browse products, add items to their cart, and complete purchases securely using Stripe card payment integration.

 ## Technologies Used